Erfaniaa/binance-futures-trading-bot/README.md

 - Import modules, not variables.
 - Use classes and make `main.py` smaller.
 - Add more indicators to `indicators.py`.
+- Find a better way for handling error codes.

 ## Credits